pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 The position could be persisted, and the persisted value could be used to initialise the reader's position when reading is restarted.

 In this way, the events of an application can be followed with perfect accuracy and without lots of complications.
-This approach for updating remote contexts seems to be inherently reliable.
+This seems to be an inherently reliable approach to following the events of an application.

 Updating projections
 --------------------

+Once the events of an application can be followed reliably, they can be used to update projections of the application state.

 Synchronous update
 ~~~~~~~~~~~~~~~~~~

 You may wish to update a view of an aggregate synchronously
 whenever an event is published.
-If each view model depends
-only on one aggregate, you may wish simply to subscribe to
+You may wish simply to
-the events of the aggregate.
-Then, whenever an event occurs,
+subscribe to the events of the aggregate.
+Then, whenever
-the projection can be updated.
+an event occurs, the projection can be updated.

 The library decorator function
 :func:`~eventsourcing.domain.model.decorators.subscribe_to`